 - Blog – Blog about what you’re shooting.
 Blog about what new clients you have.
 Blog about anything related to your business.
 Google LOVES blogs, especially one’s that are XHTML compliant (i.e. Blogger, WordPress, Live Journal, etc.).
 The more your blog, the more search engines will visit your site and that makes you more relevant.
 Also, make sure you link out to specific phrases, not just “click here” or “this article”.
 For example, Lincoln Barbour is an awesome architectural photographer.

-- Source Sites – Here are some of the top sources sites you should get into: Wonderful Machine, Workbook, The Black Book, Alternative Pick, Le Book, PDN Photoserve, and Creative Hotlist.
+- Source Sites – Here are some of the top sources sites you should get into: Wonderful Machine, Workbook, Alternative Pick, Le Book, PDN Photoserve, and Creative Hotlist.
 There are a bunch of others, but I would say these are fairly well known and trusted.
 I’m not even paying to be on PDN Photoserve and I’ve gotten work from being listed there.

 - Professional Photographer Organizations – You absolutely must join either ASMP, APA, EP, or (ideally) all three.
 It gives you credibility because not just anyone can join these organizations.
 They are only for working photographers and you have to peer reviewed before they let you in.
 ASMP, APA, and EP have built outstanding reputations as a source for excellent photographers and being associated with them makes you look like the professional you are.
 Not only that, but you’ll learn incredible amounts of photo business knowledge and get some pretty sweet discounts on everything from computers, to insurance, to car rentals.